Where to stay in Tokyo on a budget? Is that even possible? Yes, it is!

 Once again, I read a post on a travelers’ group on Facebook asking for Tokyo accommodation prices.

-This poster had been asked for almost ten thousand euros for less than a two-week itinerary.
-It’s fair to say that it included also tours elsewhere in Japan, but the price was still ridiculous.
+This poster had been asked for almost ten thousand euros for a less than two-week itinerary.
+It’s fair to say that it also included tours elsewhere in Japan, but the price was still ridiculous.

 Budgeting for a Japan trip